- Chart

 Overview

-The First Trust NASDAQu00ae ABA Community Bank Index Fund (QABA) seeks investment results that correspond generally to the price and yield of the NASDAQu00ae ABA Community Bank Index.
-It focuses on providing exposure to a basket of community banks within the United States.
+The First Trust NASDAQu00ae ABA Community Bank Index Fund (QABA) seeks investment results that correspond generally to the price and yield of the NASDAQ ABA Community Bank Index.
+It focuses on investing in a basket of community bank stocks, aiming for diversification within this sector and exposure to the performance of these institutions.
+The ETF utilizes a passive management investment approach by tracking the index.

 Reputation and Reliability